Bringing hope, support and opportunities for a better tomorrow through

-In October of 2021, we launched a broader based evaluation process where we will be surveying approximately 200 program graduates and 6-8 VICOBA groups.
+In October of 2021, we launched a broader based evaluation process and surveying close to 200 program graduates and 6-8 VICOBA groups.

 OneLove travels into rural areas to deliver entrepreneurial training, primarily to village women.
 The Biashara Village Ventures program provides the business training and support needed to create sustainable businesses that in turn impact the well-being of impoverished children and families.
 The program is delivered in modules that are highly participatory and include both exercises and opportunities for discussion to maximize the learning.

-To date, OneLove has been responsible for the start-up of over 2,500 village businesses.
+To date, OneLove has been responsible for the start-up of more than 3,000 village businesses.

 Why village entrepreneurs?
 Why women?

 A large number of women (particularly those in villages) operate in very poor environment with little prospect of being able to work their way out of poverty.
 They often have a double or triple workload, combining economic activities while looking after the household and providing family care.
 Many women stay close to their home village, lack contact with the outside world and face mobility/transportation constraints.